BlaireLeone/bulma-clean-theme/resume-cv-page.md

 **ArcGIS and QGIS**

 I earned a certificate in ArcGIS through Coursera where I developed maps to compare spatial data and understand information patterns.

-​
+**Photography**

-**Photography**	During a 3-month camping  trip around the western US, I photographed landscapes and people to document my travels.
+During a 3-month camping  trip around the western US, I photographed landscapes and people to document my travels.

-**Jekyll  and GitHub Pages**	I developed and maintain a blog about literature, health, and sustainability.
+**Jekyll  and GitHub Pages**

+I developed and maintain a blog about literature, health, and sustainability.

-**Language style guides** 	*The  AP Stylebook,    The Chicago Manual of Style,    Modern Language Association,*    and    *The American Psychological Association style.*
+**Language style guides**

+*The  AP Stylebook,    The Chicago Manual of Style, Modern Language Association,* |and *The American Psychological Association style.*

 **Speaks limited-working Spanish**